 How to Respond when an Active Shooter is in your Vicinity

 It is important to quickly determine the most appropriate way to protect yourself and those around you in this situation.
 Remember that customers and clients are likely to follow the lead of employees and managers during an active shooter situation.
 There are three main courses of action that you can take: Evacuate, Hide Out, and Take Action against the Active Shooter.
+To learn these essential measures, ensure you’re adequately trained by enrolling in OSHA 30 General Industry training course and obtaining your OSHA 30 certification.

 If there is an accessible escape path, attempt to evacuate the premises.
 But keep the following things in mind: